Promotions for LAUSD Teachers

 There is widespread recognition that increasing family engagement within schools and in their child’s education benefits student achievement enormously, in addition to improving teacher morale and school-home communications.
-This course is designed to teach participants how to engage families in meaningful ways regardless of circumstance or parent population, and is founded on the mindset that all parents ultimately want to partner with teachers in supporting their child’s education and overall success.
+This course is designed to teach educators how to engage families in meaningful ways regardless of circumstance or parent population, and is founded on the mindset that all parents ultimately want to partner with teachers in supporting their child’s education and overall student success.

 Additionally, the course covers more sensitive topics such as engaging parents whose child has experienced trauma, is involved in bullying or harassment, has a disability, or is an English language learner.
-Participants will learn how to have difficult or “crucial” conversations in order to appropriately address scenarios in which emotions are strong, opinions vary, and stakes are high.
+Teachers will learn how to have difficult or “crucial” conversations in order to appropriately address scenarios in which emotions are strong, opinions vary, and stakes are high.
 The Safety, Order and Rights® value set is presented as one framework for clarifying classroom expectations and school goals, and is generally a framework that everyone can buy into -- including parents.

-Contrast parent involvement and family engagement, and recognize the positive effect that family engagement has on student outcomes.
+- Contrast parent involvement and family engagement, and recognize the positive effect that family engagement has on student outcomes.

-Explain how to build trusting and productive parent-teacher relationships using effective communication techniques and culturally responsive pedagogy.
+- Explain how to build trusting and productive parent-teacher relationships using effective communication techniques and culturally responsive pedagogy.

 - Summarize the 7-Step Conferencing Plan and other structures for effective parent-teacher conferencing.

-Define “Crucial Conversation” and describe strategies for how to refocus such conversations on student achievement and success.
+- Define “Crucial Conversation” and describe strategies for how to refocus such conversations on improving student achievement and success.

 - Describe how to navigate parent relationships when the child has a learning need or has experienced trauma, bullying, harassment, or an infringement on their civil rights.

 Enrolling in a Course:

-Add the course to your Cart and continuing shopping, if you’d like to purchase more courses.
+- Add the course to your Cart and continuing shopping, if you’d like to purchase more courses.

-When you are ready to check out, go to your cart.
+- When you are ready to check out, go to your cart.
 You will be asked to log-in to your account or create a new account.

-Follow the enrollment and payment prompts.
+- Follow the enrollment and payment prompts.
 If you have a coupon/discount, you will be asked to enter it during the enrollment process.

-You will be asked to provide your LAUSD Employe Number and the name of the school that you currently or most recently taught at.
+- You will be asked to provide your LAUSD Employee Number and the name of the school that you currently or most recently taught at.

-Upon purchase, you will receive an email receipt and be able to login to your a eClassroom account.
+- Upon purchase, you will receive an email receipt and be able to login to your a eClassroom account.
 You have 180 days from your purchase to complete your course.

-If you have any questions, check out our FAQs or email firstname.lastname@example.org.
+- If you have any questions, check out our FAQs or email firstname.lastname@example.org.

 LAUSD teachers are able to submit up to 12 credits/salary points from CE Credits Online per trimester (Jan-Apr, May-Aug, Sept-Dec).